Christmas Everyday

-Christmas Everyday is a 2017 Christmas music album from American soul music singer Smokey Robinson, released as an exclusive work by Amazon.com.
+Christmas Everyday is the twenty-third studio album and first Christmas album from American singer-songwriter Smokey Robinson, released in 2017 as an exclusive work by Amazon.com.

 Reception

 Entertainment Weekly briefly recommended the album twice: critic Eric Renner Brown rated it an A−, calling this set "as warm and inviting as a fireside mug of hot cocoa" and Sarah Weldon included it in a run-down of 17 holiday albums for readers to put on their playlists.